tigoe/mqtt-examples/arduino-clients/readme.md

 ## Sensor Clients

-There are a couple sensor clients in this repository, to show how to read and publish sensors of differing values.
+There are a number of sensor clients in this repository, to show how to read and publish sensors of differing values.

 ### MqttClient_SensorTCS34725Sender